 - You must not have been bankrupt in the last five years

-- You must pay a fee of £200 to submit your certificate of sequestration to the Accountant in Bankruptcy (AIB)
+- You must pay a fee of £200 to submit your debtor application form.
+You would submit your certificate of sequestration at the same time

 - Only the person in debt can be granted the certificate - creditors cannot apply for this